Sampling 101: How to Sample Music

 - Reverse the sample.
-Playing it backwards yields strange and often compelling results.
-Think of the reverse drums that define the Beastie’s classic, “Paul Revere”, or when Missy Elliot owned 2002 with the backward vocal hook on “Work It”.
+Playing it backwards can create strange and often compelling results.
+Think of the reverse drums that define the Beastie’s classic, “Paul Revere”.
+Or when Missy Elliot owned 2002 with the backward vocal hook on “Work It”.

 - Change the pitch.
 There was a time when DAWs didn’t have the capability to change a sample’s pitch without changing its speed.
 Now, time-stretching algorithms have sorted that out.
 Try pitching the sound down or up an octave as well.
 Alvin & The Chipmunks have sold over 5 million albums, so pitching the sound up an octave can be very well-received.

 - Change the speed.
 By speeding up or slowing it down, you can take familiar samples and bring them into a wholly unexpected place.
 Try speeding up a longer recording so fast that it becomes percussive, for example.

 Effects are an obvious way to transform its sonic character:

 - Saturation and distortion effects add warmth, color, and grit to alter the timbre of the initial sample.